 The 2022 and 2023 National Medals of Arts will be awarded in a private ceremony at the White House this evening, followed by remarks that will be live-streamed on the White House website.
 The event will also include a presentation of the National Humanities Medals.
 The news was announced this morning.

-Recipients of the National Medal of Arts are pioneers and models in their fields.
-Los Angeles-based Bradford makes complex, abstract paintings that explore social and political structures and the adverse ways they impact vulnerable communities.
-An artist and activist, Bradford is the co-founder of Art & Practice in Leimert Park, a nonprofit that supports local transition-age foster youth and children experiencing displacement around the world.
+Los Angeles-based Bradford makes complex, abstract paintings that explore social and political structures and the adverse ways they impact marginalized and vulnerable communities.
+His layered works have addressed an array of issues, including redlining, cash bail, and HIV/AIDS.
+One of the most critically acclaimed artists working today, Bradford represented the United States at the 2017 Venice Biennale with a solo exhibition in the American pavilion.
+An artist and activist, he is the co-founder of Art & Practice in Leimert Park, a nonprofit that presents museum-curated exhibitions and supports local transition-age foster youth and children experiencing displacement around the world.
 “Mark Bradford: Exotica” recently opened at Hauser & Wirth Hong Kong and “Mark Bradford: Keep Walking,” the artists’ first solo exhibition in Germany, is currently on view at the Hamburger Bahnhof – National Gallery of Contemporary Art in Berlin.

 The longstanding artistic practice of Weems is an insightful meditation on race, history, and power.
 She works across photography, video, and installations.
 Her best known work, “The Kitchen Table Series” (1990), examines the experiences of women.
 A few weeks ago, she launched “Contested Sites of Memory: A Performance with Artist Carrie Mae Weems” at the Institute for Contemporary Art at Virginia Commonwealth University in Richmond, Va.
 The traveling performance about racial healing will be staged in New York and Washington, D.C., in 2025.
 Scheduled to coincide with the Presidential election, “Carrie Mae Weems: The Shape of Things” is currently on view at Gladstone Gallery in New York.
 The exhibition is anchored by “Cyclorama: The Shape of Things” (2021) a video installation in the round that explores the history of racial justice and contemporary police killings of unarmed Black men.
 Part of a For Freedoms initiative, a billboard by Weems was installed near the Democratic National Convention in Chicago in August.
 The billboard featured images of Weems standing before the Lincoln Memorial, accompanied by the following text: “With democracy in the balance there is only one choice.”